FAQs

 -

-Sessions are paid at the time of service using the Ivy Pay system which stores a credit card on file.
+Sessions are paid at the time of service using the Ivy Pay system which can store a credit card on file.

 When clients are onboarded they receive a text to sign up for Ivy.
-All clients are required to have a credit card on file during the course of treatment.
+All MA clients are required to have a credit card on file during the course of treatment.
+CT clients are able to keep a card on file for their convenience or pay at the time of service.

 -